*H₂éwsōs: Epithets

-A common epithet associated with the Dawn is Diwós Dʰuǵh₂tḗr, the 'Daughter of Dyēus', the sky god.
-Cognates stemming from the formulaic expression appear in the following traditions: 'Daughter of Heaven' in the Rigveda (as an epithet of Ushas), 'Daughter of Zeus' (probably associated with Eos in pre-Homeric Greek), 'Daughter of Dievas' (an epithet transferred to a Sun-goddess in the Lithuanian folklore).
-Also in northern Albanian folk beliefs Prende, a dawn goddess, is regarded as the daughter of the sky god Zojz.
+A common epithet associated with H₂éwsōs is Diwós Dʰuǵh₂tḗr, meaning "Daughter of *Dyēus," the Proto-Indo-European sky god.
+Cognates stemming from the formulaic expression appear in multiple mythological traditions.
+Ushas was named as the "Daughter of Heaven" in the Rigveda; Eos was associated with the title "Daughter of Zeus" in Pre-Homeric Greece; "Daughter of Dievas" was ascribed to a Lithuanian sun goddess; and the Albanian goddess Prende was regarded as the daughter of the sky god Zojz.